Resources » Technical Resource Centers » Protein Technical Resources » WoLF PSORT II

 WoLF PSORT is an extension of the PSORT II program for protein subcellular localization prediction, which is based on the PSORT principle.
 WoLF PSORT converts a protein's amino acid sequences into numerical localization features; based on sorting signals, amino acid composition and functional motifs.
 After conversion, a simple k-nearest neighbor classifier is used for prediction.
 To predict the subcellular localization of your target protein, simply paste your protein's amino acid sequence (single letter code) in the WoLF PSORT window below and click submit.

 PSORT prediction tool uses amino acid sequence information to reliably predict protein localization sites, based on rules derived from experimental observations.
 For example, gram negative bacteria have four localization sites: cytoplasm, inner membrane, periplasm and the outer membrane.

-With high quality recombinant protein production services in bacteria, mammalian, insect and yeast expression systems, GenScript has been helping scientists accelerate research in >80 countries around the world.
+With high quality recombinant protein production services in mammalian, bacteria and insect expression systems, GenScript has been helping scientists accelerate research in >80 countries around the world.
 Check out our recombinant protein services today.

 Our customer service representatives are available 24 hours a day, Monday through Friday to assist you.

 WoLF PSORT is an extension of PSORT II, developed by Paul Horton et al. Computational Biology Research Center, AIST, JapanLast update: November 24, 1999 firstname.lastname@example.org